OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 #### Getting the UDID of an iOS device

 The UDID is a 40-digit unique sequence of letters and numbers to identify an iOS device.
 You can find the UDID of your iOS device on macOS Catalina onwards in the Finder app, as iTunes is not available anymore in Catalina.
-Just select the connected iOS device in Finder and click on the information under the name of the iOS device to iterate through it.
+Select the connected iOS device in Finder and click on the information under the name of the iOS device to iterate through it.
 Besides the UDID, you can find the serial number, IMEI and other useful information.

 ![OWASP MSTG](Images/Chapters/0x06b/UDID-Finder.png) \